bbgdzxng1/cta608-in-vbi/README.md

 Data Bit (D) | 1 * D = 2 pixels
 Data Characters (E) | 16 * D = 32 pixels

-You could probably get away with just a total of 51 pixels minimum if you use `1010101010101` as the Clock Run-In(B) of 6.5 * D = 6.5 * 2 pixels = 13 pixels.
-13+4+2+32 = absolute bare minimum of 51 pixels.
-But that's a nasty number.
-So we'll use a full `01010101010101` as the run-in giving us a minimum of 52.
+- Is the Clock Run-In 6.5 or 7 cycles?
+  - The EIA608 spec states a minimum of 6.5 * D, ie `1010101010101`.
+Since D requires a minimum of 2 pixels to represent an oscillating square wave, the Clock Run-In needs an absolute minimum of 13 pixels, thus the total minimum playload is 13+4+2+32 = 51 pixels.
+  - In "The Closed Captioning Handbook", Gary Robson writes _"The Clock Run-In signal is 7 full cycles of a 0.5034965 MHz sine wave, centered around the 25 IRE level, lasting 12.91 ps."_  Robson was a member of the 608 and 708 working group, so we'll use 7*D as the Clock Run-In.
+With 7 full cycles, the clock run-in is `01010101010101`, thus the total minimum playload is 14+4+2+32 = 52 pixels.
+52 is a nicer number than 51.
+Therefore we'll use 7 * D.

-Once the 52 pixel waveform is encoded as an image, the script scales that to scanline of 640 square pixels wide.
-It is a bit irritating that the payload ends up as 52 horizontal width is mathematically imperfect when placed on a 640 square pixel scanline (but given that analog line-21 608s rely on sine waves, it is within the realms of error).
+Once the 52 pixel payload/waveform is encoded as an image, the script scales that image to a full scanline of 640 square-pixels width.
+It is a bit irritating that 52 pixels is not a perfect harmonic of a 640 square-pixel scanline, but given that analog line-21 608s rely on oscillation waves and timing rather than digital pixels, it is within the realms of reasonable error.
-- There must be a more elegant way of pre & post padding to a harmonic of 640 (64?), so that it scales pixel-perfect to 640.
+- There may be a more elegant way of pre & post-padding the payload to a harmonic of 640 (64?), so that it scales pixel-perfect to 640.
-- 51 is not much better than 52.
-And decoders may not expect the scanline to start immediately on a 1.
+- A more competant coder could skip the scaling step and generate the payload at full resolution, or may even choose to vary the intensity to avoid the square-wave/sine-wave approximation.

+The 640x1 scanline can then be used in a VBI, or overlaid on the top row of a 480 video frame depending on the output format.

-It is expected that a user will encode the 640x1 scanline into non-square pixels.
+It is expected that a user will eventually encode the 640 square pixels into NTSC non-square pixels.

 ### Why use Python PIL?

-I understand that Python PIL/pillow is RGB only.
+Python PIL/pillow is RGB only.
 Of course, it would be preferable to operate in YUV (yuvio? imageio?).
 But _"if all you got is a hammer, the whole world looks like a nail"_.

-PIL it shall be, we'll let FFmpeg take the pain of color formats.
+PIL it shall be, for the purposes of a prrof-of-concept, we'll let FFmpeg take the pain of color formats.

 ### Code Quality is only 1/10

 I'm not a developer.
 I don't speak Python.
 This is my first Python script.
-I don't know Python best practice nor any naming or coding conventions.
+I don't know Python best-practice, nor any naming or coding conventions.
 If there is an error, reader, you'll be better qualified than I to fix.
-The code will probably run faster with pypy3 rather than python3.
+It is most likely that the script will run faster with pypy3 rather than python3.

 Yeah, there is a bit of duplication in the code.
 If anyone wants to produce a function to dedupe the commands for field 1/2, they are more than welcome.

-There is no dependency checking, no error checking, no type checking, everything is a string (rather than Python3 integers in 'bytes').
-The script is just a series of commands.
+The script contains no dependency checking, no error checking, no type checking, everything is a string (rather than Python3's new 'bytes').
+The script is just a series of naive commands.

 ## References